Rjesh2006/5G--Core/README.md

 - **Network Function Virtualization (NFV):** Utilizes virtualized network functions for agility.
 - **Massive IoT Support:** Designed to handle connectivity for a massive number of IoT devices.
 - **Network Automation:** Emphasizes automation for efficient network management.

+## 5G core fn

+*The 5G core functions include components like the Access and Mobility Management Function (AMF), Session Management Function (SMF), User Plane Function (UPF), and others.
+These functions work together to enable the key capabilities of 5G networks, such as high data rates, low latency, and massive device connectivity.*